16dina/fall-detection/README.md

 ## License

 YOLOv8 which is used in this system is the latest version of YOLO by Ultralytics.
 According to the Ultralytics Licensing page, YOLOv8 repositories like YOLOv3, YOLOv5, or YOLOv8 come with an AGPL-3.0 License for all users by default.
 If you aim to integrate Ultralytics software and AI models into commercial goods and services without adhering to the open-source requirements of AGPL-3.0, then their Enterprise License is what you’re looking for.
-See the page https://www.ultralytics.com/legal/terms-of-use
+See the page for more details about [Ultralytics legal terms of use](https://www.ultralytics.com/legal/terms-of-use).

 ## Acknowledgments

-- This project utilizes the [Ultralytics YOLO](https://github.com/ultralytics/yolov5) implementation for computer vision.
+- This project utilizes the [Ultralytics YOLO](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/models) model for pose estimation.

-Feel free to add sections or modify the content as needed to provide more details about your project and its usage.